-Even Longer Shaft for Emmett's Automatic Teansmission Model

-Version 4

 Even Longer Shaft for Emmett's Automatic Teansmission Model by zaaphod is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure zaaphod would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure zaaphod would love to see what you've printed.
+Please document your print and share a Make with the community.